scriptrdotio/UIComponents/UIComponents/dashboard/frontend/components/thermometer/README.md

    //Return data when someone calls api over websocket or http return value;
   ```
-  Each ProgressBar application subscribed to "responseChannel" with msg-tag = "thermometer" gets updated everytime a rest api is called.
+  Each Thermometer application subscribed to "responseChannel" with msg-tag = "thermometer" gets updated everytime a rest api is called.